Superchain-exchange/Multisender/ReadMe.md

 Send Tokens to multiple accounts with your personal computer

+##V1 and V2

+V1 is a basic tool which does transactions one address at a time ,  so initalize a transaction <-> wait for confirmation <-> initalize the next transaction .
+If a transaction is failed , then the script is stopped by default and would need a human interference to start again.

+V2 is a advanced tool made on top of V1 with functions like multithreading , so that all the transactions are initalized nearly at the same time but are not needed to wait for confirmation of the previous initialized transaction.
+This gives a summary at the end with failed and success logs for each transaction .
+The con of this method is , if you have set a low gas price then all the transactions will fail and you end up loosing the gas amount.

 ## Adjusting Gas Fees

 To change the gas fees for transactions, please modify the following parameters in the [code](https://github.com/parzivalishan/newsuper/blob/main/tools/MultiSender.py) on the line 55-58 , you would need to change the 0.51 and 40000 according to your needs and network conditions: